movefuns/movetool/README.md

 # DApps

-A collection of Move echosystem DApp tools.
+A collection of Move ecosystem DApp tools.
 These tools provide a user-friendly interface to execute Move SmartContracts on the Move chains: starcoin, 0l, aptos, sui.

 ## How to develop